usaid-cs/yesterday-i-learned/random.md

 - Charging people real money (for services offered by a startup) is ["not common practice at the time."](https://medium.com/initialized-capital/how-charging-for-our-product-originally-hurt-but-ultimately-saved-our-startup-391e69ae42ba).
 "Free users just cost money", says hacker news.
 - False positives resulting from word filters that block too much stuff is called the [Scunthorpe Problem](https://en.wikipedia.org/wiki/Scunthorpe_problem).
 - Legos are worse now because [they have had thinner walls since 2012.](https://brickset.com/article/3504/disappointing-brick-quality-in-monster-fighter-set)
-- [Jumbo](https://en.wikipedia.org/wiki/Jumbo) turned out to be an elephant in the 1880s.
-Born in Sudan, he was in [St. Thomas, Ontario](https://en.wikipedia.org/wiki/St._Thomas,_Ontario), where he tripped and fell, impaled himself with his own tusk, and died.
 - [John Montagu](https://en.wikipedia.org/wiki/John_Montagu,_4th_Earl_of_Sandwich) (1718-1792), 4th Earl of [Sandwich](https://en.wikipedia.org/wiki/Sandwich,_Kent), claimed to have invented the sandwich.
 So, the sandwich is a UK product.
 Subfunfact: sandwich means "market town on sandy soil".
 - A man named Rem Koolhaas tried to make a [barcode](https://en.wikipedia.org/wiki/Rem_Koolhaas#European_Flag_proposal) the flag of the EU in 2002.
 - ~~There was a boy who [masturbated 56 times straight, had his penis fall off, and died from a heart attack](https://www.huzlers.com/valentines-day-tragedy-teen-masturbated-56-times-straight-dying-heart-attack/) presumably because there's no point to continue living if your penis fell off.~~Fake news.
 Another boy in Brazil died after [masturbating 42 times](http://www.atlnightspots.com/boy-dies-after-masturbating-42-times/).
 The lesson for you is: space it out.
 Don't rip your dick off.